Background

 Side note: using sed in such a scenario should be avoided.
 As you can see, you need to match the length, and this method would fail if there were a checksum algorithm in place.
 The clean solution would’ve been to use mkisofs and create a new ISO, but hey, I was on vacation and sed worked in this case.

-After installation, you can inspect the disk further by running:
+After installation, you can further inspect the disk by running:

 • sudo losetup --find --partscan ./hdd_after_install.img